sizzlebop/bibble/OVERVIEW.md

 # Bibble - CLI Chatbot with MCP Support

-Bibble is a command-line interface (CLI) chatbot application that integrates with language models and supports the Model Context Protocol (MCP) for enhanced functionality through external tools.
+Bibble is a sophisticated command-line interface (CLI) chatbot application that integrates with multiple language model providers and supports the Model Context Protocol (MCP) for enhanced functionality through external tools.
+Built with TypeScript, it provides a robust terminal-based AI assistant experience with comprehensive tool integration.

+**Version**: 1.3.4
+**Author**: Pink Pixel
+**NPM Package**: @pinkpixel/bibble
 *Last updated: May 24, 2025*

 ## Project Overview